tarwn/lessthandot-hugo/blogs/content/posts/2012-06-11-the-tech-on-tap-v1.md

 3. Learning about claims and form-based authentication from Rob.
 This was new to me, and really interesting.

-2. Quote: “There is more than one way to skin a cat, and every one of them will kill a cat.”
+2. Quote: "There is more than one way to skin a cat, and every one of them will kill a cat."

 1. Watching the looks on people's faces as they progress through a day of training and networking.
 The excitement, thoughtfulness, and hunger to learn are apparent.
 It's what keeps me going and makes me want to do this again.